Weatherlink data logger and software

 • Allowing you to work with exported weather data using other PC programs;

-The Weatherlink logger connects by default to a single program running on a single PC.
-It is only this single program that can receive a live feed of weather data, although this specific program can of course generate web pages that can be viewed in a standard web browser on other PCs.
-However there is a special software utility called VirtualVP (read more) that can relay the live data feed to up to four client programs all running on the same PC or on different networked PCs.
+The standard Weatherlink logger connects by default to a single program running on a single PC.
+It is only this single program that can receive a live feed of weather data, although this program can automatically generate web pages that can be viewed in a standard web browser on other PCs on a network or across the Internet.
+However there is also a special third-party software utility called VirtualVP (read more) that can relay the live data feed to up to four client programs all running on the same PC or on different networked PCs.

 • A hardware data logger plus cable and adapter to attach to a serial or USB port on the PC (please specify serial or USB when ordering).
 A serial-to-USB converter is also available for existing serial port loggers.